sfavorite/cheatsheet/readme.md

 # DWA Cheat Sheet

+These notes assume you have knowledge or PHP, Laravel, & Git.
+I use these as refresher notes not detailed instructions.

 ## Create An Application

 Change to the directory you want the appliction to be under.
 So if you want /var/www/htdocs to be the parent directory.

 ```
 cd /var/www/htdocs